 In the run-up to Christmas and throughout the holiday period, customers actively seek out festive flavours, foods and drinks.
 So it's the perfect time to introduce some limited-edition beverages to your menu, whether that's hot drinks, cocktails or mocktails.

 We went in search of classic Christmas drinks from around the world, so you can introduce them into your seasonal menus.
-All of the following recipes contain alcohol, but many will work just as well without.
+Almost all of the following recipes contain alcohol, but many will work just as well without.

 Eggnog from the US and Canada

 This retro favourite is made with raw eggs, milk, cream, sugar, vanilla and brandy, although rum or bourbon can also be substituted.
 It is very rich and creamy and can be served hot or cold.
 Eggnog is the stateside cousin of the Dutch beverage avocaat or advocatenborrel, but is more indulgent due to the inclusion of milk or cream.
 The origins of eggnog are debated, but most historians agree that it started life in medieval Europe as posset, a drink of sweetened milk and wine or ale.